hiltonmbr/hadoop-docker/README.md

 3. Select Kernel and install suggested extensions `Python` and `Jupyter`.

-4. Create a python virtual environment and select as Kernel:
+4. Select Kernel again and create a Python Virtual Environment (`.venv`).

 ## Contributing